-Spicy Indian chicken xacuti comes from Goa, a state in the southwestern coast of India, known for its elaborate dishes.
+Spicy Indian chicken xacuti comes from Goa, a state in the southwestern coast of India.
+South Indian food is marked for its elaborate dishes.
 You will find that this spicy Indian chicken xacuti has quite a long list of ingredients, but they are all fairly easy to find either online, or at a well-stocked grocery store.

 The cuisine of Goa is heavily influenced by the Portuguese.
 They ruled Goa for about 450 years.
 Go figure!
 During this time, the Portuguese dominated the spice trade.
 This is one of the reasons why Goan dishes tend to feature lots of spices.

 So, let's look at some of the spices in Spicy Indian chicken xacuti: cardamom pods, star anise, and cinnamon.
 I place these ingredients in a cheesecloth, tie it up, and throw it into the braising pan along with all the other ingredients.
 You can think of this as the Indian version of a French bouquet garni.
 I am not sure if my method is very traditional, but I hate fishing stuff out of stews.
 Don't you?

 So how did my spicy Indian chicken xacuti measure up to the restaurant's version?
 Well, my husband who has a keen palate said that it was "pretty darn close."
 That's good enough for me!
 We ate it with basmati rice, and naan.